 Wirelessly displaying a device onto a TV, computer or other external display is called screen mirroring.
 This requires a screen-sending technology and a screen-receiving technology.

 For example, Apple developed AirPlay as its screen-sending technology and the Apple TV as its screen-receiving technology.
-Macs and iOS devices such as iPhone and iPad use AirPlay to wirelessly connect to Apple TV and other AirPlay receivers.
+Macs and iOS devices such as iPhone and iPad use AirPlay to wirelessly mirror to Apple TV and other AirPlay receivers.

 Google’s screen-sending technology is Google Cast.
-Google Cast-enabled devices, such as Chromebooks and devices running the Chrome browser can wirelessly connect to Google’s screen-receiving technology, Chromecast.
+Google Cast-enabled devices, such as Chromebooks and devices running the Chrome browser, can wirelessly connect to Google’s screen-receiving technology, Chromecast.

-With millions of combined units shipped, these are the most popular and successful screen-mirroring receivers on the market.
+With millions of combined units shipped, Apple TV and Chromecast are the most popular and successful screen-mirroring receivers on the market.

-Apple TV and Chromecast alone are great screen-mirroring receivers for consumers to use as home entertainment.
-Schools and businesses couple these receivers with screen-mirroring software solutions to create an ideal setup for their diverse environments.
+Apple TV and Chromecast are great screen-mirroring receivers for consumers to use as home entertainment.
+By themselves, however, these receivers are limited in functionality for diverse environments.

 AirPlay and Google Cast are not robust enough for schools and companies using a mix of macOS, Windows, iOS, Android and Chrome OS devices, and neither option provides presenter-focused features.

 There are proprietary hardware solutions that do not use Apple TV or Chromecast for screen mirroring.
 These solutions require receivers to be plugged into the HDMI ports on TVs, similar to Apple TV and Chromecast.
-However, they may also require USB or HDMI transmitters plugged into computers or downloaded applications to connect to conference room displays.
+They may also require USB or HDMI transmitters plugged into computers or clunky, downloaded applications to connect to conference room displays.

-Last updated 3/22/19
+Last updated 5/17/19